guobao2333/android-builder/README.md

 - `build_options` has invalid shell quoting / JSON syntax, or contains arguments that Gradle does not understand.
 - Custom `pre_build_command` fails.
 - Auto pre-build mode runs but does not produce `app/libs/libcore.aar`.
-- Requested NDK version cannot be installed or is incomplete after repair.
+- Requested NDK version cannot be installed, the host-specific NDK toolchain is missing, or repair still leaves the NDK incomplete.

 ## License